 - information about the anti-social behaviour

-We’ll acknowledge receipt of your form within three working days and pass your case to a community trigger panel of representatives from local agencies.
+We’ll acknowledge receipt of your form within three working days and pass your case to an ASB Case Review panel of representatives from local agencies.
 The panel will let you know within ten working days whether your case meets their criteria for review.
 If it does, you’ll be told what action they plan to take to resolve the issue.

 If it doesn’t you’ll be told why and you case will continue to be dealt with by the agency you have reported it to.

 Annual report on ASB Case Review